metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.50.0
 - Added a new driver feature `:sync-row-count` and a new multimethod `metabase.driver/schema+table->row-count`.
-  Implement this multimethod to sync the row count for tables.
+  Implement this multimethod to sync the estimated table's row count.

 ## Metabase 0.49.0